equiano-institute/attackspace/README.md

 AI Learns To Walk

 </td> <td>
-Intended Goal: Walking speed<br>
+Intended Goal: Walking speed</td>

-Behavior: Creatures exploited a quirk in Box2D physics by clipping one leg into another to slide along the ground with phantom forces instead of walking<br>
+<td>Behavior: Creatures exploited a quirk in Box2D physics by clipping one leg into another to slide along the ground with phantom forces instead of walking</td>

 <td> Misspecified Goal: Velocity in a physics simulator</td>